Top Restaurants in Santa Rosa

 Sazon Peruvian Cuisine

+Sazon is a true jewel, serving delicious Peruvian cuisine in an upscale bistro ambiance around an open kitchen.
+Savor masterful dishes such as marinated ceviche tossed with toasted Peruvian corn.
 Some ingredients are imported from South America, including yucca, plantains, and Inca Kola soda.
-And don’t miss the mouthwatering aji Amarillo-lime infused potato terrine studded with Dungeness crab, avocado, egg, and tangy botija olive slathered in rocoto pepper-cilantro aioli.
+Don’t miss the mouthwatering lime-infused potato terrine studded with Dungeness crab, avocado, and pepper-cilantro aioli.

 SEA Thai Bistro

-The dark, somewhat stark setting belies the beauty of the plates, accented with Japanese, Chinese, and California-influenced fusion.
-Spicy baby squid salad in peanut vinaigrette dressing shares the table with wild mushroom potstickers, fried squash blossoms with Thai chile sauce, and a rainbow array of curries.
+Chef-owner Tony Ounpamornchai showcases modern Thai ingredients in brilliant dishes.
+This restaurant’s name, “SEA,” stands for South East Asia, and the beautiful, flavorful options focus on Thai cuisine and neighboring countries with Japanese, Chinese, and California fusion.
+Spicy squid in peanut vinaigrette shares the table with wild mushroom potstickers, fried squash blossoms, and a rainbow array of curries.

 Ca’Bianca Italian Restaurant